 If you are willing to try the previous solutions, chances are you pretty much already know what to do and how to do it, or your connection is so bad that you are very desperate.
 If you find yourself in the latter camp, calling your ISP to upgrade your router or change your plan might be the smarter approach.

 If you did all this and still experience a delay between your button presses and the game, you might want to see if controller lag is actually your problem, as it affects all controllers on the market, Nintendo and otherwise.
-If the lag persists even in single-payer games, then your controller is probably at fault.
+If the lag persists even in single-player games, then your controller is probably at fault.
 Try playing on handheld mode and see if there´s any difference.

 A final word of caution.
 Some ethernet adapters are known to heat the Switch even while not in use, so make sure to unplug it after playing.
 If you think your Nintendo Switch is overheating nonetheless, check out our article on how to deal with it here. or check out other accessories for the Switch on our page here.